abhinavjain241/beatsync/README.md

 ## MP3 Metadata Support

-When using JSON files with metadata fields, the downloader automatically embeds ID3 tags:
+When using JSON files with metadata fields, the downloader automatically embeds ID3v2.4 tags (fully compatible with macOS):

 - **Title** (TIT2): From `song_name` field
 - **Artist** (TPE1): From `artist_name` field